 After all, if you believe at some fundamental level that you are not good enough, why would you even try to get a hold over your life, or even be aware of the possibility that you might be able to lead yourself and others in your own Kingdom?

 All these well-worn maxims summarise a way of relating to children which stops them developing a strong sense of self worth and feeling good enough.
 Indeed, low self-esteem is the curse of our society.
 It leads people to abdicate responsibility for their lives, to put up with second rate treatment, and to be at the mercy of anyone who looks like a strong leader.

 Well, it’s simply knowing that you are good enough – a felt sense of being OK, and knowing others are OK, and that all is right with the world.
-This grows through positive reinforcement and is fostered in an upbringing where education which seeks to affirm children rather than criticize their errors and shortcomings, to point out their failures and punish them for making mistakes.
+This grows through positive reinforcement and is fostered in an upbringing which seeks to affirm children rather than criticize their errors and shortcomings, or point out their failures and punish them for making mistakes.

 - He is a tyrant King, inflated and grandiose, without any justification for his high opinion of himself.

 - He holds on to power through the blind obedience of those who are seduced into following him.
 You challenge the opinion of a tyrant at your own risk – the risk of being banished from the Kingdom, usually with a tirade of abuse ringing in your ears.
 Or much worse.

 - He requires you to abdicate your own sense of right and wrong, to follow him regardless.
 If you disagree with him, you’re being disloyal.
 In fact, his sense of self-worth is so weak that he cannot tolerate any disagreement, for this brings him into contact with his sense of inadequacy and inferiority.

 - He thinks he doesn’t need counsel (though in fact he needs it more than anything).
 It’s “my way or the highway.”